v-pbartley/openhack-mc4h/Challenge-13/ReadMe.md

-# Challenge 13 - Deploy and demonstrate the consent capabilities of Azure Healthcare APIs
+# Challenge 13 - Deploy and demonstrate the consent capabilities of Azure API for FHIR

 ## Introduction